andraugust/andraugust.github.io/thermo-1.md

 If you zoom in closely on any object, you'll see nearly the same thing: countless molecules moving in rapid, random motion.

-In a solid, each molecule stays roughly in place but oscillates as if connected to its neighbors by springs.
-In a liquid, such as water, the molecules are still closely packed but unbound, bouncing off one another and spinning.
-A gas appears similar to a liquid, but with much more space between molecules.
+If the object is a solid, you'll see each molecule stay roughly in place but oscillate as if connected to its neighbors by springs.
+If the object is a liquid, such as water, you'll see the molecules closely packed but unbound, bouncing off one another and spinning.
+If the object is a gas it'll appear like the liquid, but with much more space between molecules.

 To put some numbers to this picture: a human-scale sample of gas—a liter of air at standard temperature and pressure—contains about $$10^{23}$$ molecules.
 Each molecule moves at around $$500$$ m/s (about $$1000$$ mph) and collides with another molecule roughly $$10^{10}$$ times per second.

-These numbers are so large that to model gases at the human scale, we must use statistics—there’s simply no way to track each particle individually.
-It may seem like a compromise to use statistical models, since they provide only estimates, but in fact, the more particles there are in a system, the more deterministic the models become.
-In this context, “more deterministic” means the probability distributions become sharply peaked.
+These numbers are so large that to model gases at the human scale, we must use statistics—there’s no way to track each particle individually.
+Now, it may seem like a compromise to use statistical models, since they provide only estimates, but in fact, the more particles there are in a system, the more deterministic the models become.
+“More deterministic” in the sense that the probability distributions become very sharply peaked.

-**This post is about how macroscopic properties of many-particle systems emerge from the microscopic motion of individual molecules.** I’ll start with the emergence of pressure to demonstrate the concept, and then move on to temperature, which introduces the central theme that underlies everything else that follows:
+**This post is about how macroscopic properties of many-particle systems emerge from the microscopic motion of individual molecules.**

+I’ll start with the emergence of pressure to demonstrate this concept, and then move on to temperature, which introduces the central theme that underlies everything else that follows:

-1. Every microstate (molecular-scale state) is assumed to be equally likely at any given time
+1. Every microstate (molecular-scale state) is equally likely at any given time
 2. Macrostates (such as temperature and pressure) can correspond to many different microstates
-3. The probability of a macrostate is therefore determined by counting the number of microstates that produce it.
+3. The probability of a macrostate is therefore determined by counting the number of microstates that produce it (more microstates = more probable macrostate)
+4. When there are large numbers of particles, the most probable macrostate is much, much more likely than all others, and is what we observe at equilibrium.

 ## Pressure & The Kinetic Theory of Gases